tripal/tripal_doc/docs/dev_guide/lessons/custom_tables.rst

 Deleting a Custom Table
 -----------------------
 You can delete a custom table by calling the ``delete()`` function on the ``ChadoCustomTable`` object.
 You must know the table ID or the table name to do so.
-Here is exmaple code using the table name:
+Here is example code using the table name:

 .. code-block:: php